riccardoscalco/crayon/README.md

-# Crayon.css
+# Crayon.css Page

-Crayon.css is a list of crayon color variables, use it with your favourite CSS preprocessor.
-It is ready for Stylus, Sass and Less.
+Crayon.css is a list of crayon colors variables, usable with your favourite CSS preprocessor, being it Stylus, Sass or Less.